ADMELOG is a fast-acting mealtime insulin for adults with type 1 or type 2 diabetes, and for children (3 years and older) with type 1 diabetes, that:

-Eligible patients pay a set price of $99 per month for up to ten 10-mL vials and/or boxes of pens for any one or combination of Sanofi Insulins*
+Eligible patients pay a set price of $35 for 30 day Supply for combination of any Sanofi Insulin*

-Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL and APIDRA® (insulin glulisine injection) 100 Units/mL.
+Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL, INSULIN GLARGINE injection 100 Units/mL (U-100) and APIDRA® (insulin glulisine injection) 100 Units/mL.

 Frequently Asked Questions